- Date : 22/03/2020

 Medical conditions for senior citizens become an important factor, as coverage can vary from one policy to another.
 After the age of 70, the options tend to reduce, especially if you need pre-existing condition coverage.
 However, there are still options available for both, US-based insurers and Indian players.

-If a senior citizen does have a medical condition, you can always consider buying insurance from a US insurer that covers pre-existing conditions.
+If a senior citizen does have a medical condition, you can always consider buying insurance from a US insurer, since most of the best travel insurance companies there cover pre-existing conditions.

-Policy checklist while purchasing a Travel Insurance Policy
+Policy checklist while purchasing a travel health insurance policy

-But there are also many insurers who offer numerous benefits when covering pre-existing medical conditions.
+But the best travel insurance companies offer numerous benefits when covering pre-existing medical conditions.
 Additionally, their premiums are considerably lower than that of most US insurers.

 However, it is important to remember that an insurer can reject hospitalisation claims if the treatment was for a condition that existed before the policy start date, or was needed for a condition that was triggered by a pre-existing condition.